mebeim/aoc/2019/README.md

 ```

 *But wait!* We run the program and it seems to hang indefinitely... what did we
 do wrong?
 Is it stuck in a loop?
 Is it too slow?
+Is recursion stabbing us in the
-WHat is going on?
+back?
+What is going on?

 As it turns out, like I said before, since the only way to find the answer is to
 try all different paths, this means trying around `total_keys!` paths in the
-worst case (that exclanation mark there stands for "factorial").
+worst case (that exclamation mark there stands for "factorial").
 We have 26 keys
-in our input, which means at most 403291461126605635584000000 possible paths.
+in our input, which means at most 26! = 403291461126605635584000000 possible
-Well... that doesn't look like a reasonable number at all, it would probably be
+paths.
+Well... that doesn't look like a reasonable number at all, we would
-faster to wait for the heat death of the universe instead of waiting for my poor
+probably reach the heat death of the universe before my poor Intel i7-870
-Intel i7-870 desktop to spit out an answer.
+desktop spits out an answer.

 To work this out, we need to notice a couple of interesting facts first: